Scarisbrick Hall School: Curriculum

-The ‘Beautiful Beginnings’ Nursery department provides an ‘excellent beginning to children’s education’ according to a recent inspection report.
+The ‘Beautiful Beginnings’ Nursery department provides an early childhood education for students.

 The First and Middle Schools has a curriculum which includes PSHE, critical thinking, business and languages as well as educational trips, art, music, drama, a choir, instrument ensembles and academic clubs to take part in.

 The curriculum in Scarisbrick Hall College department is delivered through five faculty areas (English, Mathematics, Humanities and Languages, Performance, Sciences).
 These faculty areas cover the core knowledge required for students to progress.

 The Scarisbrick Hall School Sixth Form offers a variety of A level subjects and BTEC courses.
 A level results in 2020 were top of the table for the whole of the Lancashire Education Authority area and the department sends 80% of its students on to prestigious Russell Group universities.

 Reputation

 In 2017, the A level pass rate was 100%, while GCSEs were passed at a rate of 96% overall and 100% across 13 different subjects, with nearly half of the grades at grades A*/A. In English and Science there was a 100% pass rate (A*- C, 9 – 4), with nearly 90% of English grades at A*- B and 42% A*/A.

 In 2019, there was an overall A level pass rate of 100%, with 48.48% of those passes at grades A* - A, while GCSE results saw an overall pass rate of 95%, with 34.38% of passes at grades A* - A.